AndrewLuyt/week4-project/harmful_weather.md

 In the NOAA documentation there are 48 official `evtype` values, corresponding to the various weather events they wish to record data for.

-In the dataset however, almost 1000 unique values exist.
-An examination shows this to have probably resulted from manual data entry.
+In the dataset however, 883 unique values exist after standardizing to lowercase.
+An examination of the values shows this to have probably resulted from manual data entry.
 For example, here we list types relating to blizzards.